ACCEPTING CASES NATIONWIDE

 Asheboro, North Carolina

-Two advocacy groups have sued the City of Asheboro, Indorama Ventures, and StarPet for dumping 1,4-dioxane into Haskett Creek.
+Two advocacy groups have sued the City of Asheboro, Indorama Ventures, and StarPet for allegedly discharging 1,4-dioxane into Haskett Creek.
 According to the complaint, about 900,000 people in North Carolina get their tap water from this creek.
 StarPet makes industrial plastics, and it “pays Asheboro to accept its industrial waste into the city’s municipal wastewater system.”

 The Great Oak Landfill and other organizations also give Asheboro money to accept its waste.
 The advocacy group alleges that Asheboro does not remove 1,4-dioxane from its water systems.
 So, the contaminated water enters the creek and is consumed by people, fish, and wildlife.